satrajitghosh183/Face_Detection/README.md

-There is also a file called CrowdDetection.py which is for the purpose of counting footfall in crowded places
+There is also a file called CrowdDetection.py which is for the purpose of counting footfall in crowded places.It is windows console application .We have future plans to make it a GUI

 ![image](https://user-images.githubusercontent.com/83156880/231373794-fde23869-941b-4db3-903a-143b2ec3fb45.png)